 Visitors browse your website on different devices- from handhelds with small screens that people keep in their pockets to oversized monitors used with desktop computers.
 Through the years, smartphones have been packing more pixels in their screens with every iteration- a trend that looks to continue.
 Modern websites are not designed for a single screen size- they respond and adapt based on the screen of the visitor’s device.

-When it comes to how images are shown in different screens, having a single largest possible image is not an optimal way to do things.
-A high quality image looks great on a high resolution screen, but this may not be needed for low-resolution screens.
+Regarding how images are shown on different screens, having a single largest possible image is not an optimal way to do things.
+A high-quality image looks great on a high-resolution screen, but this may not be needed for low-resolution screens.
 A smaller image can do the job and load much faster on these devices.

 Enter ‘srcset’ for images